 Open source tools

-Arthub Flanders was designed and developed leveraging a set of open source software libraries, frameworks and applications.
-The Flemish Art Collection, in close coöperation with PACKED vzw, developed a set of tailor made tools which cater to the specific requirements of this platform.
+Arthub Flanders was designed and developed using a set of open source software libraries, frameworks and applications.
+The Flemish Art Collection, in close cooperation with meemoo (previously PACKED vzw), developed a set of tailor-made tools which cater to the specific requirements of this platform.
 The entire toolset is made available to the GLAM community under an open source license.
-Cultural organisations whose digital strategy outlines opening up their collections are invited to include and adapt these tools in their own digital projects.
+Cultural organisations can use and adapt these tools in their own digital projects.

 Blacklight is an open source Solr user interface discovery platform.
 You can use Blacklight to enable searching and browsing of your collections.
 Blacklight uses the Apache Solr search engine to search full text and/or metadata.
 Blacklight has a highly configurable Ruby on Rails front end.
 Blacklight is made public under an Apache 2.0 license.

 Arthub Flanders is an instance of Project Blacklight tailored towards searching and browsing through cultural heritage objects.
 The code is made available through Github.

 The Datahub is a web-based metadata aggregator.
 This application aggregates and stores collection metadata from one or more providers or sources, and publishes the aggregated metadata via web-based API’s.

 Catmandu is a data processing toolkit that allows access and conversion of datasets from one format or data model into another.